lifepillar/ASMake/README.md

 ## Tasks with arguments

 Tasks may accept arguments from the command line.
-The arguments are automatically made available to every task through their `arguments` property, whose value is the `Args` script object defined in `ASMake.applescript`.
-The `Args` script defines a few handlers that make it easy to process the arguments.
+The arguments are automatically made available to every task through their `arguments` property, whose value is the `TaskArguments` script object defined in `ASMake.applescript`.
+The `TaskArguments` script defines a few handlers that make it easy to process the arguments.
 See the source code for the details.

 For example, you may define a `build` task that accepts a `target` parameter to